-Thus, for Kissinger, détente was of value not so much because he was deeply committed to peace and to better relations with the Soviet Union as an end in itself.
-The policy was of value primarily because it would restrain the USSR and thus give the U.S. government greater freedom of action.
-The United States, Kissinger thought, had been able to push ahead in the Middle East only because Soviet leaders were so committed to putting their relationship with the United States on a relatively friendly basis.
+A détente policy, in other words, was of value not so much because the top U.S. leadership was deeply committed to peace and thus to better relations with the Soviets as an end in itself.
+The policy was of value primarily because it would restrain the USSR and thus increase America's freedom of action.
+The United States, Kissinger thought, had been able to push ahead in the Middle East only because the Soviets were so committed to putting their relationship with America on a relatively friendly basis.
 "We would not," he later wrote, "have had such a margin for unopposed action in a period of open, across-the-board confrontation with the Soviet Union."
-He believed that Soviet officials were genuinely interested in détente, but he said in 1975 that the United States had been "using it tactically."
+The Soviets, in his view, were genuinely interested in détente, but America, as he pointed out in 1975, had been "using it tactically."
 He made the same point in his memoirs.
-Détente, he wrote, "was a method for conducting the Cold War," and in the Middle East in particular "our policy to reduce and where possible to eliminate Soviet influence . . . was in fact making progress under the cover of détente."
+Détente, he said, "was a method for conducting the Cold War"; with regard to the Middle East in particular, "our policy to reduce and where possible to eliminate Soviet influence in" that region, he wrote, "was in fact making progress under the cover of détente."

-All of this may be true, and all the talk at the time about building a "lasting structure of peace" might well have been overblown.
-One gets the impression from the documents that the pursuit of U.S. national interests, in
+Now, all this may be true, and all the talk at the time about building a "lasting structure of peace" might well have been overblown.
+One certainly gets the impression from the documents that the pursuit of America's own national interests, in a fairly narrow sense of the term, counted for far more than the American public was led to believe at the time.
+And that general point applies in particular to America's SALT policy.
+But still one of the most striking things

-^{83.} Kissinger to Nixon, on "Implications of a Limited SALT Agreement," 13 July 1970, in FRUS, 1969-1976, Vol. XXXII, pp. 317-318.
+83 Kissinger to Nixon, on "Implications of a Limited SALT Agreement," 13 July 1970, FRUS 1969-76, Vol. XXXII, pp. 317-318 (link).
 These passages were left out of the long extract from this document quoted in Kissinger, White House Years, p.
 550.

-^{85.} Kissinger, Years of Upheaval, pp. 943-944.
+85 Kissinger, Years of Upheaval, pp. 943-44.

-^{86.} Kissinger meeting with Israeli leaders, 22 August 1975, p.
-60, in GRFPL, Digital Collection, National Security Advisor: Memoranda of Conversations, cited in Galen Jackson, "The Lost Peace: Great Power Politics and the Arab-Israeli Problem, 1967-1979," Ph.D.
-Diss., UCLA, 2016, p.
+86 Kissinger meeting with Israeli leaders, 22 August 1975, p.
+60, Gerald Ford Library Digital Collection, National Security Advisor: Memoranda of Conversations (link), cited in Galen Jackson, "The Lost Peace: Great Power Politics and the Arab-Israeli Problem, 1967-1979," Ph.D.
+Diss., UCLA, 2016 (link), p.
 241.

-^{87.} Kissinger, Years of Renewal, p.
-248, and Kissinger, Years of Upheaval, p.
+87 Kissinger, Years of Renewal, p.
+248, and Years of Upheaval, p.
 594.